Cleantech Market Intelligence

-Charles So is a manager of business development at Navigant Research.
-Based in the company’s Seoul office, he handles report, subscription, and custom research sales for South Korea and Japan.
+Charles So is a director of business development at Navigant Research.
+Based in the company’s Seoul office, he handles report, subscription, custom research, and consulting service sales for Asia Pacific.

-An experienced market research sales professional, So has worked in a variety of roles in both the private and public sectors.
-Prior to joining Navigant Research, he was a sales manager at MBAP, a leading market research reseller in Asia Pacific.
-So holds a BA in business administration from Berkeley College in New York City.
+An experienced market research and consulting services sales professional, So has worked in a variety of roles in both the private and public sectors since 2009.
+He holds a BA in business administration from Berkeley College in New York City.

-Ilaria Cireddu is a business development associate at Navigant Research, responsible for single report sales in Europe, the Middle East, and Africa.
+Ilaria Cireddu is a manager of research business development at Navigant Research, responsible for single report sales and research services in Europe, the Middle East, and Africa.
 She has held positions in sales, business development, and market research across multiple industries.

 Prior to joining Navigant Research, Cireddu worked in a variety of inside sales roles for companies such as NetJets, EMC, and CBS Interactive.
 She has also worked as a research analyst at FreshMinds on various projects in the consumer goods sector.
 Fluent in English, Italian, and Spanish, Ilaria holds a master’s degree in psychology from the University of Cagliari.